pranshumalik14/cv-resume/cv.typ

   ]
 }

-// #section("Projects")[
-//   #project_descr("Project Name: Long-form description.")
-//   #project_descr("MotorNet-Pro: A short course project in reinforcement learning which proposes a hierarchical stochastic model-based algorithm for control of a realistic arm, subject to biomechanical complexity and uncertainty in dynamics.
-Its formulation aims to externalize the iterative and predictive control hierarchies that are central to sensorimotor pathways in primates, in order to form a more interpretable control policy.
-The Soft Actor-Critic method was used to train a baseline controller for reaching.")
-//   #project_descr("Intuitive Robot Arm Reach: Undergraduate final-year project with the goal of developing a reach control method by combining algorithmic models of human motor-learning processes, such as proximodistal exploration and motor babbling.
-Designed and evaluated an interpolation-based method that covered the entire reachable space, contrary to tuning for specific reach targets.")
-//   #project_descr("Analog IK Solver: Presents a generic computation method for inverse kinematics of serial robots using a modular and digitally reconfigurable analog circuit.
-Error-bounded approximate solutions are found in fixed time by continuously evaluating forward kinematics using periodic, phase-locked, and frequency-scaled waveforms of successive joint configurations.")
-// ]

 #section("Technical Skills")[
   #align(center)[
     Python $dot$ Julia $dot$ Matlab $dot$ C/C++ $dot$ Git $dot$ Typst $dot$ LaTeX $dot$ OpenCV